 Your user name is your Ubuntu SSO user name, and the command should be displayed on the RPi.

 Get started with snaps

-Your board is now ready to have snaps installed, it's time to use the snap command to install your first snap.
+Congratulations!
+Your board is now ready to have applications installed, it's time to use the snap command to install your first snap.